qwickly-org/QwickSteps/README.md

 < > other hand than QWERTY
 ```

-You can just stop right here as huge gains have been made over QWERTY.
-In fact this is at the level of Dvorak or Asset layouts (give and take) when compared on https://stevep99.github.io/keyboard-layout-analyzer test inputs.
+This is at the level of Dvorak or Asset layouts (give and take) when compared on https://stevep99.github.io/keyboard-layout-analyzer test inputs.

-Taking this design to its logical conclusion we can add a few tweaks more, if you so choose.
+Taking this design to its logical conclusion we can add a few tweaks more.

 ## Qwickly